Gelonaticss/MeXE402_Midterm_LexterJhustinL.Evangelista_AngeloLouisD.Malabanan-/README.md

 11. Making Predictions on New Data
 Finally, you use the trained model to predict the price of a new house based on its features.

+Here are some reasons why Random Forest and XGBoost often perform better than Linear Regression for the Boston housing dataset:

+Captures Non-linear Relationships: Random Forest and XGBoost can model complex, non-linear relationships, while Linear Regression assumes a linear relationship between input features and output.

+Feature Interaction Handling: These ensemble models can automatically capture interactions between features, which often exist in real-world data but aren't accounted for in linear regression without manual feature engineering.

+Less Impact from Outliers: Ensemble models are less sensitive to outliers in the data.
+Linear Regression, on the other hand, is highly influenced by outliers, which can skew predictions.

+Robustness with Collinearity: If input features are correlated (multicollinearity), Random Forest and XGBoost handle it better.
+Linear Regression is sensitive to multicollinearity, which can reduce its accuracy.

+Better Performance on High-dimensional Data: Both Random Forest and XGBoost tend to perform well even with high-dimensional and complex datasets due to their ensemble nature.

+Automatic Feature Importance Evaluation: These models can assess feature importance, helping in selecting the most influential features.
+Linear Regression requires separate statistical tests to determine feature importance.

+Overall, Random Forest and XGBoost are better suited to handle complex, real-world datasets where the relationships between features and the target variable are often non-linear and multifaceted.

 REFERENCES
 Pedregosa, F., Varoquaux, G., Gramfort, A., Michel, V., Thirion, B., Grisel, O., ... & Duchesnay, É. (2011).
 Scikit-learn: Machine learning in Python.
 Journal of Machine Learning Research, 12, 2825-2830.
 Available from https://scikit-learn.org/stable/index.html